alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ###Exercise 3
 #### Create jinja2 template for the base configuration.

+nxos_template manages network device configurations over SSH or NXAPI.
+This module allows implementers to work with the device running-config.
+It provides a way to push a set of commands onto a network device by evaluating the current running-config and only pushing configuration commands that are not already configured.
+The config source can be a set of commands or a template.

+**What is Jinja2 Template?**

+Jinja2 is a very popular and powerful Python-based template engine.
+Templates look very similar to normal text-based files except for the occasional variables or code that surrounds the special tags.
+These get evaluated and are mostly replaced by values at runtime, creating a text file, which is then copied to the destination host.
+The following are the two types of tags that Jinja2 templates accept:

+`{{ }}` embeds variables inside a template and prints its value in the resulting file.
+This is the most common use of a template.
+For example: `{{ hostname }}`

+`{% %}` embeds statements of code inside a template, for example, for a loop, it embeds the if-else statements, which are evaluated at runtime but are not printed.

+So where does jinja2 gets the values for its variables?
+At the runtime of the playbook, Jinja2 has access to all the variable that is reference inside that particular playbook.
+So the variables inside the jinja2 template is substituted with the values from the facts and variable obtained from the playbook at the run time.

+**Steps to create the templates:**

+1. Always start with the actual configuration file.
+2. Identify the parameters that needs to be dynamically generated
+3. create a template.
+Add variables as you see fit.
+4. create the variable file.
+5. create the playbook
+6. run the playbook

+---

 1. Navigate to `ansible --> roles --> baseconfig --> templates`
 2. Right click on the `templates` folder and select `New File`.
 Name it `basetemplate.j2`
 3. copy and paste the content from this link.
 This is the jinja 2 template.